Watertown Plant Removal Services

 Post-Removal Site Restoration, Soil Amendment & Native Species Establishment

-Restoration after plant removal in Watertown begins with soil testing through the UMass Soil and Plant Nutrient Testing Laboratory to assess pH (5.5-6.5 typical; lime to 6.5-7.0), nutrients, organic matter (5-10% target), and compaction.
+Restoration after plant removal in Watertown begins with soil testing through the UMass Soil and Plant Nutrient Testing Laboratory to assess pH (5.5-6.5 typical; lime to 6.5-7.0), nutrients, and organic matter (5-10% target).
 Amendments include compost (1-3 inches into top 6-8 inches), lime for acidity, and decompaction as needed.
-Immediate stabilization uses temporary ground cover (annual ryegrass, winter rye—germinate in 5-7 days), with permanent establishment of native species such as witch hazel, lowbush blueberry, swamp milkweed, or little bluestem, depending on site type.
-Mulching (2-3 inch depth) and erosion control blankets are used on slopes >15%.
-Maintenance includes deep watering and invasive monitoring for 1-2 growing seasons, aiming for >80% native cover and 5-7 native species by year two.
+Immediate stabilization uses temporary cover crops (annual ryegrass, winter rye) seeded within 24-48 hours.
+Permanent restoration features native MA species: oak woodland understory (witch hazel, lowbush blueberry), wet meadow (swamp milkweed, blue flag iris), upland meadow (little bluestem, butterfly weed), or coastal (bayberry, beach plum).
+Monitoring and maintenance for 1-2 growing seasons ensure establishment, aiming for >80% native cover by year 2 and no invasive regrowth.
+For restoration planning:

 Stormwater Management & Erosion Control During Plant Removal Operations in Compliance with Watertown's MS4 Program